Fair Decoder Baselines and Rigorous Finite-Size Scaling for Bivariate Bicycle Codes on the Quantum Erasure Channel: Discussion

 Fig.~\ref{fig:frac_capacity} plots $p^*/(1 - K/N)$ vs.\ $N$: it rises from 0.40 at $N=144$ to 0.48 at $N=1296$, trending to 0.488 (97.6\% of the zero-rate limit).
 BP-OSD is thus nearly capacity-approaching for large BB codes here.

-The threshold edge for BB over erasure-aware surface is real but small ($\Delta p^* \approx 0.01$--$0.03$).
+The threshold edge for BB over the erasure-aware toric code is real but small ($\Delta p^* \approx 0.01$--$0.03$).
 The compelling part is overhead: at comparable $p^*$, BB needs $\sim$12$\times$ fewer physical qubits per logical qubit (Fig.~\ref{fig:overhead_threshold}).
-For constant-rate QLDPC, $K \propto N$ as $N$ grows; for fixed-$K$ surface codes it does not, so the gap grows in the asymptotic regime.
+For constant-rate QLDPC, $K \propto N$ as $N$ grows; for fixed-$K$ toric codes it does not, so the gap grows in the asymptotic regime.